To work with data in the cloud, you can upload to Amazon S3, then use datastores to access the data in S3 from the workers in your cluster.

 For efficient file transfers to and from Amazon S3, download and install the AWS Command Line Interface tool from https://aws.amazon.com/cli/.

-Specify your AWS Access Key ID, Secret Access Key, and Region of the bucket as system environment variables.
+Specify your AWS Access Key ID, Secret Access Key, and Region (or Session Token if you are using an AWS temporary token) of the bucket as system environment variables.

 export AWS_ACCESS_KEY_ID="YOUR_AWS_ACCESS_KEY_ID" export AWS_SECRET_ACCESS_KEY="YOUR_AWS_SECRET_ACCESS_KEY" export AWS_DEFAULT_REGION="us-east-1"

 To permanently set these environment variables, set them in your user or system environment.